iKarTehFox/web-clock-docs/docs/datetime.md

 <hr>

 ### Date Display
-The Date Display dropdown menu allows you to change the date format.
-Each option is localized based on your browser's locale, and updates automatically when the date changes.
+If you prefer a different date format other than the default, you can change that here.
+Each option is localized based on your browser's locale and updates automatically as the date changes.

 ![A screenshot of the Date Display dropdown menu with "Short" selected](/assets/images/docs-Features/datetime/datedisplay.png)